-BJP demands shutting down of museum documenting culture of migrant Muslims in Assam
+Assam: Museum documenting culture of Bengali-origin Muslims sealed

-The Miya museum was inaugurated on October 23, two years after Congress MLA Sherman Ali Ahmed had made the proposal.
+Goalpara District authorities alleged that the Miya Museum had been set up by misusing the premises handed over under Centre’s housing scheme.

+Authorities in the Goalpara district of Assam have sealed a museum dedicated to the Miya Muslim community on allegations of wrongful use of the premises, officials told Scroll.in.

-The Bharatiya Janata Party leaders in Assam have demanded that the Miya Museum, which is dedicated to Muslim heritage in the state, immediately shut down, reported The Hindu.
+Bharatiya Janata Party leaders in Assam have been demanding that the Miya Museum located at Dapkarbhita in the Lakhipur area of Goalpara be shut down, reported The Hindu.
+Chief Minister Himanta Biswa Sarma had also threatened legal action.

-The museum was inaugurated at Dapkarbhita in the Lakhipur area of Goalpara district on October 23.
-It contains antiquated items from the Miya community.

-The community comprises marginalised Bengal-origin Muslims of the state who settled in Assam in the late 1890s after they were brought by the British for commercial farming.
+The museum was inaugurated on October 23 and contained antiquated items of the Miya community – marginalised Bengal-origin Muslims of the state who settled in Assam in the late 1890s after they were brought by the British for commercial farming.

+In a notice dated October 24, the District Rural Development Agency of Goalpara stated that the house where the museum has been set up was handed over as part of the central government’s housing scheme Pradhan Mantri Awas Yojana.

+However, setting up a museum does not fall under the motive and guidelines of the scheme, the district administration stated.
+The authorities have asked the museum management to submit its response to the notice immediately to the local block development officer.

+Speaking to reporters earlier on Tuesday, Chief Minister Sarma had questioned the motive of setting up the museum as he said that the artefacts represented Assamese culture in general, and nothing specific to the Miya community, reported Northeast Live.

+“They must prove to government that nangol [plough] is used only by Miya people and not others... otherwise case will be registered,” ANI quoted him as saying.

-BJP MLA from eastern Assam’s Dibrugarh, Prasanta Phukan, said that the museum should be “brought down”, The Hindu reported on Tuesday.
+BJP MLA from eastern Assam’s Dibrugarh, Prasanta Phukan, had earlier said that the museum should be “brought down”, The Hindu reported on Tuesday.

 Former BJP MLA Shiladitya Dev has demanded that the museum be closed down immediately and Assam should be saved from “Bangladeshi Muslims,” reported News18.